pmem/pmdk/doc/pmempool/pmempool-sync.1.md

 `-b, --bad-blocks`

-: Fix bad blocks - requires creating or reading special recovery files.
+: Fix bad blocks - requires the super user privileges and causes creating or reading special recovery files.
 When bad blocks are detected, special recovery files have to be created in order to fix them safely.
 A separate recovery file is created per each part containing bad blocks.
 The recovery files are created in the same directory